johnlahut/planet-lab/readme.md

 ## Usages
 - `scripts/ping.py` - ping the urls in the file `scripts/nodes.txt` and see if there is a response.
 All valid URLs go into a tabular format in `valid_nodes.md`.
 Some tweaking may need to be done to the working directory, depending on where the file is ran and what the current working directory is.
-Worst case, hardcode the filepath argument and comment out the `os.chdir...` line. **Warning:** This scripts makes a best effort attempt at identifying countries.
+Worst case, hardcode the filepath argument and comment out the `os.chdir...` line. **Warning:** This script makes a best effort attempt at identifying countries.
 The country may not be correct.